jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 Header                         Description of header
 -------------     --------------------------------------------------------------------------------------------------------
 CMD               There is only one CMD.
 Used to execute or start a service.
 Containers do not have systemd.
-COPY               Copies code from a local file system into a container ENV                Used for setting ENV variables or passing in credentials EXPOSE             Expose ports via port forwarding to other containers internally only FROM               Which base Docker Hub container to pull and work from LABEL              This is a way to label your containers VOLUME             Creates a mount point with the specified name and holds externally mounted volumes from native hosts WORKDIR            Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions.
+COPY              Copies code from a local file system into a container ENV               Used for setting ENV variables or passing in credentials EXPOSE            Expose ports via port forwarding to other containers internally only FROM              Which base Docker Hub container to pull and work from LABEL             This is a way to label your containers VOLUME            Creates a mount point and holds externally mounted volumes from native hosts WORKDIR           Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions.

 ```yaml
 FROM node:12.2.0-stretch